Semhal22/alx-system_engineering-devops/0x0B-ssh/README.md

 2. Client configuration file
 	* Configure SSH configuration file so as to connect to a server without typing a password
 	* Refuse authentication using a password
+4. Client configuration file (w/ Puppet)
+	* Using puppet to perform the above task